mattduck/gh2md/README.rst

 ---------------

 ``gh2md`` requires a Github access token to authenticate requests.
-To read your private repositories, you'll need to provide a personal access token with full the full **repo** oauth scope.
+To read your private repositories, you'll need to provide a personal access token with the full **repo** oauth scope.

 **It's not possible to authenticate with a username and password**.
 Github used to support this, but it was discontinued in 2020.